atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 that interference between two branches requires them to overlap, i.e., mathematically, their inner product must be non-zero.
-Once a branch is entangled with a macroscopic environment, its environmental state is orthogonal to the other branch's environmental state.
+Once a branch is entangled with a macroscopic environment, its environmental state is basically orthogonal to the other branch's environmental state.
 Their inner product is effectively zero.
 The interference among branches becomes practically impossible.